md-mudassir7/Top100-Liked-Questions-Leetcode/jumpGame1/README.md

     2.Initialise a dp array with all values as 0

-    3.for every element in array check if it can be reached by any jumping from any number previous to it
+    3.for every element in array check if it can be reached by jumping from any number previous to it

     4.If it can be reached assign dp[i] to true